addoneto/ContextJs/README.md

     background('rgb(255,255,255)');
 ```

-This function cover hole the canvas with an specified color.
+This function cover whole the canvas with an specified color.
 The color is supplied as a string in the form of any valid css color, such as hex, common names or rgb.

 ### Drawing shapes